smart-leds-rs/apa102-spi-rs/README.md

 # APA102 driver for embedded-hal spi traits

-Based on the data sheet https://cdn-shop.adafruit.com/datasheets/APA102.pdf, untested
+For usage with the [smart-leds](https://github.com/smart-leds-rs/smart-leds) crate, not thoroughly tested (only with the one led on the trinket m0).

 ## License